georgesterpu/pyVSR/README.md

 * conda install natsort
 * conda install scipy

+Alternatively, you can use the `environment.yml` file:
+* conda env create -f environment.yml

 It is the user's responsibility to compile `OpenFace` and `HTK`.\
 Please refer to the documentation upstream:\
 [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace)\